 Eventually, I worked as an engineer for a few years at a French research institute.
 I co-led a study to assess how to mitigate greenhouse gas emissions from French agriculture.
 During that time, I studied my personality (INFJ, according to Carl Jung’s work on personality types), and realized I was hypersensitive.
 This realization helped me a lot to feel happier.
 Around 2013, I rigorously explored my sensitivity, to try to tame it (or for it to tame me?).
 This led me to self-publish a book on sensitivity and happiness (in French).

-Then, I did a Ph.D. in Montpellier on agriculture and environment.
+Then, I did a Ph.D. in Montpellier on agroecology.
 There was still this dream of being a researcher… During that period, I practiced Vipassana meditation regularly, and I did a few retreats (in French).
 It uncovered a strong interest in the mysteries of life and I started to blog about spirituality (in French).

 Interestingly, over this period, I gradually experienced life differently.
 As if, more and more clearly, I was realizing that, essentially, I am you.
 It is a bit weird to say it — probably even weirder to read it!
 But, as it profoundly changed the way I experience life and death, I guess it is worth mentioning.
 It is then that I first wrote English posts, for instance, this one about love, that explains better what I mean about feeling that I am you!